qhta/MyLib/Qhta.MVVM/docs/readme.md

 Interfaces:
 * IExpandable - interface that defines IsExpanded property.
+* IFiltered - interface for collection that can filter items of other collection.
 * ILazyLoad - interface that defines properties and a method for loading object in background thread.
 * IListViewModel - interface for ListViewModel{ItemType}
 * INotifySelectionChanged - interface that declares SelectionChanged event.
 * INumbered - interface for an object that has a <see cref="Number"/> property.
 * IOrientable - interface for ListViewModel to be oriented horizontally or vertically.
 * IRelayCommand - an interface expanding ICommand (from System.Windows.Input) with NotifyCanExecuteChanged method.
-* ISameAs - interface for an object which can be compared to another object.
+* ISameAs - interface for an object which can be compared to another object without full precision.
 * ISelectable - interface that defines IsSelected property.
 * ISelector - interface for the object that can have a selection.
 * ISequenceable{ItemType} - Interface for a collection that can go to next or previous object.